micro/go-micro/README.md

 ### Multicast DNS

-[Multicast DNS](https://en.wikipedia.org/wiki/Multicast_DNS) can alternatively be used for service discovery as a zero dependency configuration.
+[Multicast DNS](https://en.wikipedia.org/wiki/Multicast_DNS) is a built in service discovery plugin for a zero dependency configuration.

 Pass `--registry=mdns` to any command or the enviroment variable MICRO_REGISTRY=mdns
 ```